 In the event of an insurance claim, the deductible is the amount that a policyholder must pay before the insurance company begins to pay.
 We typically recommend that our clients carry a $1,000 deductible on their insurance, depending on their current situation and ability to pay that amount in an at-fault accident.
 Avoiding claims protects your driving record, so you really only want to file a claim when there is significant damage.
 A higher deductible will lower annual premiums, saving you money in the long run.
 As always, it is best to check with your agent to see what the right policy is for your particular situation.

-Contact us and we are happy to introduce you to the right person for the job!
+Contact us!
+We are happy to introduce you to the right person for the job!
 We work with an amazing team of professionals in the area.
 Whether you are in need of a realtor, mortgage lender, closing attorney, an accountant, financial adviser, or car dealer, we will connect you with the right person for your needs.

 As long as the driver has your permission to borrow the car then yes they will be covered.
-If they’re involved in a minor accident, your liability and collision coverage would kick in.
+If they’re involved in a minor accident, your liability and collision coverage will kick in.